How many opportunities are you leaving on the table?

 Here are a few things you can do to make sure you aren’t overdoing your affiliate promotions:

 - Abide by the terms and conditions.
-I know that no one reads this stuff, but if you start earning some serious money and get your account banned by the provider (because you ignored their terms), your life is going to suck.
+If you start earning some serious money and get your account banned because you ignored their terms, your life is going to suck.
 So, do things by the book.
+This usually means avoiding black hat tactics, whether it’s recommending products you don’t know anything about, keyword stuffing, low quality content, baiting and switching, and so on.

 - Use a link cloaker.
 I like to think of this as a link shortener rather than a cloaker.
 If you’re using WordPress, check out a plugin called Pretty Links.
 If not, there are plenty of great catch-all solutions like Bitly.
-You can turn your affiliate links into something short and easy to remember/type in.
+You can turn your affiliate links into something short and easy to remember/type in and track the number of clicks that are coming through.
+That’s the main way I like to use these.

 - Never spam.
 Just don’t do it.